limsammy/guildroster/README.md

 - Members can be assigned to teams and have guild-specific profiles
 - Members can have multiple characters (toons)
 - Teams can have multiple scheduled raids with different difficulties and sizes
-- Raids track attendance for specific scenarios (planned)
+- Raids are associated with specific scenarios for content tracking
+- Scenarios can be active or inactive to control availability
 - Invites control user registration and guild membership (planned)

 ## Development